skip to Main Content

 Learn more in Sonatus podcasts

 To learn more, Sonatus produces a video and audio podcast called “The Garage” covering advanced vehicle technology and the development of software defined vehicles.
-In our inaugural episode “What is a Software Defined Vehicle?”, Sonatus CEO Jeff Chou and I discuss SDVs and key characteristics.
-You can find the podcast in the Resources section of the website, on YouTube, on Spotify or Apple Podcasts.
-Subscribe to Sonatus’s YouTube Channel to be notified of future episodes.
+In the episode, “What is a Software Defined Vehicle?”, Sonatus CEO Jeff Chou and I discuss SDVs and key characteristics.
+You can find the podcast on our website, on YouTube, on Spotify or Apple Podcasts.
+Subscribe to Sonatus’ YouTube Channel to be notified of future episodes.

 Back To Top